Shape

 Example:

-square_outline = stroke 0.1 SQUARE
+square_outline = stroke 0.1 SQUAREmiter_limit n shape

-with its style set to stroke and its miter limit set to n
+Returns shape with its style set to stroke and its miter limit set to n. n must be of the integer or float types.

 Miter limit is the limit at which a sharp corner is drawn beveled.